agungatd/data-streaming-pipeline/README.md

 Connect visualization tools like Grafana to StarRocks for real-time dashboards.

+## Contributing

+Contributions are welcome!
+If you have improvements, additional simulations, or suggestions, please open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contact

+For any questions or support, please contact [agungatidhira@gmail.com](mailto:agungatidhira@gmail.com).

+---